ghiscoding/Angular-Slickgrid/README.md

 ### Brief introduction
-One of the best JavasSript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid), which was originally developed by @mleibman, is now available to the Angular world.
-SlickGrid beats most other datagrids in terms of features, customizability and performance (running smoothly with even a million rows).
-Angular-Slickgrid is a wrapper on top of [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal/) (which is required), in the early beginning we used the `6pac/SlickGrid` fork but that was dropped in >=[v7.0](https://github.com/ghiscoding/Angular-Slickgrid/releases/tag/v7.0.3) since Slickgrid-Universal is now a standalone project.
+One of the best JavasSript data grid [SlickGrid](https://github.com/mleibman/SlickGrid), which was originally developed by @mleibman, is now available to the Angular world.
+SlickGrid beats most other data grids in terms of features, customizability and performance (running smoothly with even a million rows).
+Angular-Slickgrid is a wrapper on top of [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal/) (which is a dependency), in the early beginning we used the `6pac/SlickGrid` fork but that was dropped in >=[v7.0](https://github.com/ghiscoding/Angular-Slickgrid/releases/tag/v7.0.3) since Slickgrid-Universal is now a standalone project.
 SlickGrid was also recently rewritten with browser native code (no more ~jQuery~ 🎉).

 ### License
 [MIT License](LICENSE)